 Warriors that don’t show up on the battlefield.

-Faith, talents, and dreams that are never activated.
+Faith, talents, and dreams that are never activated and never achieved.

 Dreams that never come true because the fear of failure keeps us from: